 Alexa Rank: 64, 605

-Sony Crackle is free, ads supported video streaming platform that offers its services in over 20 nations across North and South America.
+Sony Crackle is a free, ad-supported video streaming platform that offers its services in over 20 nations across North and South America.
 It features dozens of running and upcoming original TV series, plus licensed content from partners such as FOX Digital, Universal Studios, Warner Bros., etc.